 Pfizer also voluntarily complies with PhRMA's Principles for Conduct of Clinical Trials and Communication of Clinical Trial Results and encourages the publication of the results of its sponsored studies whether or not the results are favorable to the Pfizer product.
 Under those principles and Pfizer policy, study results must be reported in an objective, accurate, balanced, and complete manner and must discuss study strengths and limitations.
 Reports must also disclose Pfizer's financial support.
 Pfizer reserves the right to review, prospectively, any proposed publication or other disclosure of the results of a Pfizer-sponsored study to prevent inadvertent disclosure of Pfizer proprietary information, and may request a delay in publication, if necessary, to protect intellectual property rights.
-In addition, all investigators who participate in the conduct of a single or multi-site clinical study are entitled to review relevant statistical tables, figures, and reports for the entire study at a designated Pfizer facility or other mutually-agreeable location.
+Publications from Pfizer-sponsored interventional clinical studies, Registrational CRCs and certain Research Collaborations are in scope for PUB01-GSOP Pfizer Scientific Publications.

 Pfizer applies the authorship criteria established by the International Committee of Medical Journal Editors (ICMJE), which ensures that only those individuals who deserve authorship credit based on their contributions to a publication are identified as authors.
 Individuals, who contribute to the publication in other roles, including technical writers, should be appropriately acknowledged, and sources of financial support for the study should be disclosed.
-Pfizer's policy on the public disclosure of information, access to data, and publications related to Pfizer-sponsored studies is outlined in CMCD CT20-POL: Public Disclosure of Pfizer Clinical Study Data and Authorship, CMCD CT28-GSOP: Public Disclosure of Pfizer-Sponsored Studies, CMCD CT37-GSOP: Development of Pfizer Publications and <a href="CMCD CT37-SOP-POC01: Development of Pfizer Regional Offices and Country Offices Publications.
+Pfizer's policy on the public disclosure of information, access to data, and publications related to Pfizer-sponsored studies is outlined in CMCD CT28-GSOP: Public Disclosure of Pfizer-Sponsored Studies, and PUB01-GSOP Pfizer Scientific Publications.
 Authorship of publications, including the standards for acknowledgment as an "author" or "contributor," is also discussed more fully in White Guide Chapter 17: Publications.